serenorg/serendb/docs/rfcs/029-getpage-throttling.md

 ## Summary

-This RFC proposes per-tenant throttling of GetPage@LSN requests inside Pageserver and the interactions with its client, i.e., the neon_smgr component in Compute.
+This RFC proposes per-tenant throttling of GetPage@LSN requests inside Pageserver and the interactions with its client, i.e., the serendb_smgr component in Compute.

 The result of implementing & executing this RFC will be a fleet-wide upper limit for **"the highest GetPage/second that Pageserver can support for a single tenant/shard"**.